mariykadreams/battleship-game/README.md

 - `POST /api/games/{id}/start` - Start the game
 - `POST /api/games/{id}/attacks` - Make an attack

-See the Swagger UI at `https://localhost:7122/swagger` for interactive API documentation.

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for more details on limitations and future improvements.

 ## 🚧 Future Plans

 - [ ] Add AI opponent for single-player mode